Where: This change applies to orgs with Aura components in Lightning Experience, Salesforce Classic, and all versions of the Salesforce app.

 When this update is enabled, if your code incorrectly depends on non-global Apex methods in a managed package, server actions that call those methods fail.
 Update your code to use only the supported API methods provided by the package as global methods.

-- From Setup, enter Critical Updates in the Quick Find box.
+- From Setup, enter Release Updates in the Quick Find box.

-- Review the details for the “Disable Access to Non-global Controller Methods in Managed Packages” critical update.
+- Find “Disable Access to Non-global Controller Methods in Managed Packages” and click View Details or click Get Started.

 - Test that your custom Aura components are working correctly.